gary23b/sprites/README.md

 ## Go Sprites is for simulating actor model sprites in a 2D world

-Golang Sprites is a Reimagining of [Scratch](https://scratch.mit.edu/) created by MIT Media Lab.
+Golang Sprites is a reimagining of [Scratch](https://scratch.mit.edu/) created by MIT Media Lab.
 Every entity on the screen is a sprite that can be programmed independently.

 The goals are many: